Semiconductor Packaging (full-time)

 Nice to know

-- All: Individual written integral test on lectures and practica
+- Individual written test on lectures and practical lessons

-- FT only: Individual, criterion-oriented interview with feed-back processing on learning assignment and reporting
+- Criterion-oriented interview with feed-back processing on the overall program and its tasks

-- All: A group demonstration and presentation with criterion-oriented interview and feedback processing in which you present the project and your individual contribution.
+- A team demonstration and presentation with criterion-oriented interview and feedback processing in which you present the project and your individual contribution.
 In the presentation you: